Diphtheria vaccine

 Also called diphtheria-containing vaccines

-• In New Zealand, diphtheria vaccine is given in combination with other vaccines as one injection and comes in many different brands: Infanrix-hexa®, Infanrix-IPV®, Boostrix® and ADT Booster®.
+• In Aotearoa New Zealand, the diphtheria vaccine is given in combination with other vaccines as one injection and is available in many different brands – Adacel®, Boostrix®, Infanrix-hexa® and Infanrix-IPV®.

 Diphtheria vaccine offers protection against diphtheria infection.
 This is a serious disease that can quickly lead to breathing problems.
-It is caused by bacteria that attack the lining of your nose, mouth and throat.
-It can damage your heart and in severe cases it can lead to death.
+It's caused by bacteria that attack the lining of your nose, mouth and throat.
+It can damage your heart and, in severe cases, it can lead to death.

-Diphtheria is now rare in New Zealand thanks to vaccination.
-However, there is still a risk that diphtheria could enter New Zealand from overseas.
+Diphtheria is now rare in Aotearoa New Zealand thanks to vaccination.
+However, there's still a risk that diphtheria could enter New Zealand from overseas.
 Read more about diphtheria.

 Being vaccinated causes your body to produce antibodies against the bacteria that cause diphtheria.
-This means your body can respond faster and more effectively to prevent an infection.
-It does this because by first coming across a non-infectious version of the bacteria in the vaccine, it learns to recognise it.
-When it comes across it again, your body can react much faster and in a more effective way.
+By first coming across a non-infectious version of the bacteria in the vaccine, it learns to recognise it.
+When it comes across it again, your body can react much faster and more effectively to prevent an infection.

-In New Zealand, diphtheria vaccine is given in combination with other vaccines as one injection and comes in many different brands: Infanrix-hexa®, Infanrix-IPV®, Boostrix® and ADT Booster®.
+In Aotearoa New Zealand, a diphtheria vaccine is given in combination with other vaccines as 1 injection and comes in many different brands – Adacel® (for adults who are not eligible for a free vaccine), Boostrix®, Infanrix-hexa® and Infanrix-IPV®.

 Vaccination with 3 or more doses of diphtheria-containing vaccine is required for full protection, followed by booster vaccinations throughout life.

-As part of the New Zealand childhood immunisation schedule, a diphtheria-containing vaccine is offered free to:
+As part of the Aotearoa New Zealand childhood immunisation schedule, a diphtheria-containing vaccine is offered free to:

 • babies at 6 weeks, 3 months and 5 months as Infanrix-hexa®